fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     ```

-    Notice that the `Deposit` method now accepts a `BankAccount` parameter named `account`.
-The method uses the `account` parameter to access the `Balance` property and update the account balance.
+    Notice that the `Deposit` method now accepts a `BankAccount` parameter named `account`, and that it uses the `account` object to access the `Balance` property.
+The `account.Balance` property is updated using `amount` parameter.

-1. Repeat the same process to update the remaining methods in the BankAccount class.
+1. Repeat this method update process to correct the issues in the remaining `Transactions` class methods.

-1. Ensure that each of the Transaction methods accepts a `BankAccount` parameter and uses the `BankAccount` instance to access the `Balance` property.
+    Ensure that each of the Transaction methods accepts a `BankAccount` parameter and uses the `BankAccount` instance to access the required properties and fields.

+    > [!IMPORTANT]
+    > Remember that static fields are accessed using the class name, not an instance of the class.
+For example, to access the `interestRate` field, you use `BankAccount.interestRate`.
+    >
+    > Also, keep in mind that the `Transfer` method uses the updates `Deposit` and `Withdraw` methods in the `Transactions` class, not the old methods from the `BankAccount` class.
+Ensure that you update the `Withdraw` and `Deposit` method signatures within the `Transfer` method to accept `BankAccount` and `amount` parameters.
+For example, the `Withdraw` method should be updated to `Withdraw(sourceAccount, amount)` and the `Deposit` method should be updated to `Deposit(targetAccount, amount)`.

+1. Take a minute to review your updated Transactions class.

     Your updated Transactions class should look similar to the following code snippet: